Windshield Washer Fluid

 When cleaning the blades, you’ll have the optimal opportunity to check your blades for dry rotted areas, cracks or any other general wear and tear.

 The next area to focus would be to inspect the functionality of your windshield washer system.
-Check the washer fluid level and top it off if needed.
+If you notice your windshield washer fluid light illuminate you may want to check the washer fluid level and top it off if needed.
 It is important to maintain the appropriate mixture of anti-freeze and windshield washer fluid suitable for the surrounding climate.
 Never use water of any kind in the mixture, as it will freeze in cold weather, or possibly develop bacteria while being left inside the container during the summer.

 Always inspect the washer system spray nozzles to make sure they spray evenly across the windshield glass and provide coverage over the entire area that is being cleaned by the wiper blades.
 When it comes to the accessibility of the windshield there is no argument that unimpeded vision is imperative for safe driving.